 You are now well on your way to achieving the objective of creating awareness among the target audience and increasing sales.
 Must take care that the content of the book is useful, well written and professionally edited.

-We will continue our discussion of marketing steps in our next blog and include stories and experiences too.
+We will continue our discussion of steps to market a book, in our next blog and include stories and experiences too.
 So till then practice these and let us know how you implemented them and encountered successes.